Skip to main content

 What can sick and safe time be used for?

-Employees can use their earned sick and safe time for any of the following reasons:
+Employees can use their earned sick and safe time for reasons such as:

 • the employee’s mental or physical illness, treatment or preventive care;